RBilsland/Microbit-Sensor-Network/README.md

 Each chart can be collapsed by clicking it to return back to the information bar view.

 If you wish to add your own sensor types then at the bottom of the .html file there is a config function that provides all the required settings.
-Currently it has the configurations for Acceleration, Light Level and Temperature and looks like this
+Currently it has the configurations for Acceleration, Light Level and Temperature and looks like this:

 	function configLookup(name) {
 		/*